danielrogerwood/danielrogerwood.github.io/cs/exercises/18-pad-array/PadArray/readme.md

-#Create a Method to Pad an Array
+#Create a Method to Pad a Collection

 ## Learning Competencies
 - Use tests to guide development